Tapad/sbt-docker-compose/README.md

     dockerComposeRestart <unique instance id>

-   You can also supply the 'skipPull' or 'skipBuild' argument as you would for the 'dockerComposeUp' command:
+   You can also supply the 'skipPull', 'skipBuild' or '-useStaticPorts' argument as you would for the 'dockerComposeUp' command:

-    dockerComposeRestart <unique instance id> [skipPull or skipBuild]
+    dockerComposeRestart <unique instance id> [skipPull or skipBuild] [-useStaticPorts]

    If there is only one running instance from the current sbt project the Instance Id is not required: